 D. Rifle Detail

-Upon command to initiate MFH, the Rifle Detail fires three rounds, which can be quite loud.
+Upon command to initiate Military Funeral Honors, the Rifle Detail fires three rounds, which can be quite loud.
 The Detail then goes to the position of Present Arms, awaiting the playing of Taps.

 E. Taps